MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 # Application Insights logs are missing or incorrect for Azure Function Apps

-You can closely monitor your Function apps through the integration between [Azure Functions](https://azure.microsoft.com/products/functions) and [Application Insights](/azure/azure-monitor/app/app-insights-overview?tabs=net).
+You can closely monitor the Functions app through the integration between [Azure Functions](https://azure.microsoft.com/products/functions) and [Application Insights](/azure/azure-monitor/app/app-insights-overview?tabs=net).
 And you can use Application Insights without any custom configuration.

-If the Application Insights logs are missing or if the data appears to be partial or inaccurate, use the following steps to resolve the issue.
+If the Application Insights logs are missing, or if the data appears to be partial or inaccurate, use the following steps to resolve the issue.

-## Check if the Functions app is configured correctly to generate logs
+## Check thether the Functions app is configured correctly to generate logs

-The **Diagnose and Solve** option in Azure Functions App has a **Function Configuration checks** tool that checks the configuration for Application Insights, particularly the following:
+The **Diagnose and Solve** option in the Azure Functions app has a **Function Configuration checks** tool that checks the configuration for Application Insights, particularly for the following:

-- Only one of the connection settings Application Insights Instrumentation key `APPINSIGHTS_INSTRUMENTATIONKEY` or the `APPLICATIONINSIGHTS_CONNECTION_STRING` connection string exists.
-We recommend using the [APPLICATIONINSIGHTS_CONNECTION_STRING](/azure/azure-monitor/app/sdk-connection-string?tabs=net#overview) for more stable behavior.
-Using `APPINSIGHTS_INSTRUMENTATIONKEY` will be deprecated by 2025.
+- Only one of the following connection settings exists:
+   -  `APPINSIGHTS_INSTRUMENTATIONKEY` Application Insights Instrumentation key
+   -  `APPLICATIONINSIGHTS_CONNECTION_STRING` connection
+  We recommend that you use the [APPLICATIONINSIGHTS_CONNECTION_STRING](/azure/azure-monitor/app/sdk-connection-string?tabs=net#overview) for more stable behavior.
+The ability to use `APPINSIGHTS_INSTRUMENTATIONKEY` will be deprecated by 2025.
 - The `AzureWebJobsDashboard` built-in logging is disabled, as recommended.
-- Sampling is enabled for the Azure Functions telemetry, which is enabled by default.
+- By default, sampling is enabled for the Azure Functions telemetry.

-> **Recommendation**: The Function app should be on version 4 and the runtime version should be at least 4.15.2xx, because from this version onwards, you can track the log flows from Azure Functions to Application Insights service.
+> **Recommendation**: The Functions app should be on version 4 and the runtime version should be at least 4.15.2*xx*.
+This is because, from this version onwards, you can track the log flows from Azure Functions to the Application Insights service.
 By monitoring the log flows, you can check for missing logs.

 ## Logs are missing or partial